adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 ## 10. They require more work

 All of this to say that designing and building the floating label pattern is more work.
 More code brings more to maintain and more problems.
+All of which we have introduced ourselves.

 ## Summary